- Student AffairsStudent Affairs

-Amherst College has 37 student residence halls.
-Seven of these buildings are for first-year students; the remainder, in various room configurations, is for upperclass students.
+Amherst College has 34 student residence halls.
+Seven of these buildings are for first-year students; the remainder, in various room configurations, are for upperclass students.
 Included in some of the buildings are Theme Houses.
-The occupancy of the buildings range from 12 to125.
+The occupancy of the buildings ranges from 12 to 125.

-A listing of housing regulations appears at the end of this section.
-These regulations should be read with great care, as they are the rules to which the Office of Student Affairs, the Office of Residential Life, and Facilities will hold students responsible.
+A list of housing regulations appears at the end of this section.
+These regulations should be read with great care, as they are the rules to which the Office of Student Affairs, the Office of Residential Life and Facilities will hold students responsible.

-Each spring semester, rooms in the upper class residence halls and houses are selected by returning students on the basis of seniority through a housing lottery system called Room Draw.
+Each spring semester, rooms in the upperclass residence halls and houses are selected by returning students on the basis of seniority through a housing lottery system called Room Draw.
 Each student is assigned a point value based upon his or her class year.
 Groups of students may enter Room Draw as a unit by averaging their point values.
-Students having the same point value are randomly assigned priority by the college computer.
+Students having the same point value are randomly assigned priority by the College computer.
 Suites, contiguous rooms and singles are selected in order of overall priority.
 A special lottery is completed prior to Room Draw for students interested in living in the Jenkins 10-person suites.
-Students may petition to form theme houses, and if the College Council grants approval, a designated house or floor within an existing residence hall will be assigned prior to Room Draw.
-Each theme house has a selection process and chooses its residents prior to Room Draw.
+Students may petition to form theme houses, and each theme house has a selection process and chooses its residents prior to Room Draw.

-Since specific ground rules for the room selection process are complicated and subject to yearly revision, they are not outlined here fully but may be viewed on the Residential Life website: Room Draw.
+Since specific ground rules for the room selection process are complicated and subject to yearly revision, they are not outlined here fully but may be viewed on Residential Life’s website.
 Room Draw occurs in mid-April.

 As part of the system of social and residential life, students have been encouraged to form theme houses under the sponsorship of faculty advisors.
-Students submit proposals for theme living to the College Council, which accepts the proposals and allocates space for the programs when there is a clear linkage between student efforts to pursue or realize a living environment that closely matches the college’s central educational mission.
+Once a community has been approved, the campus allocates space for the programs when there is a clear linkage between student efforts to pursue or realize a living environment that closely matches the College’s central educational mission.
 All theme houses are expected to enrich the life of the campus by undertaking outreach programs that educate students about the particular theme that is used to organize the residence.
-For 2014–15, the themes, locations and faculty sponsors are as follows:
+For 2015–16, the themes, locations and faculty sponsors are as follows: